rbrush/rbrush.github.io/source/_posts/2014-06-16-micro-bench-macro-optimize.markdown

 > What is the overhead of Clojure's persistent data structures?

 I ran into this question headlong when profiling and tuning [Clara](https://github.com/rbrush/clara-rules).
-Clara aims to draw ideas in expert systems into the Clojure ecosystem, making them available as first-class Clojure idioms.
-Therefore Clara's working memory works like other Clojure data structures: it is immutable, with "updates" resulting in a new, immutable memory and the previous one unchanged.
+Clara aims to draw ideas from expert systems into the Clojure ecosystem, making them available as first-class Clojure idioms.
+Therefore Clara's working memory works like other Clojure data structures: it is immutable and "updates" create a new, immutable working memory.

 Anyone skeptical of the benefits of immutability should go watch Rich Hickey's talks like [Simple Made Easy](http://www.infoq.com/presentations/Simple-Made-Easy).
-Yet these advantages are irrelevant if they don't perform well.
-So we have a challenge: we know that Clojure structures will lose a micro benchmark comparison to mutable counterparts, but can we balance that with macro optimizations made possible with immutability?
-The answer is _yes_, with the techniques below working for Clara and probably applicable to many projects.
+Yet these advantages are irrelevant if they don't perform well enough.
+So we have a challenge: we know that persistent Clojure structures will lose a micro benchmark comparison to mutable counterparts, but can we balance that with macro optimizations made possible with immutability?
+The answer is _yes_, with the techniques below working for Clara and probably for many other projects.

 ## Optimizing Clojure Code
 Optimizations should have an objective.
 My objective with Clara was to make performance at least competitive with latest version of Drools, which may be used to solve similar problems.
 Clara's basis in Clojure offers a number of advantages and need to make sure performance isn't a barrier.
 So I created the [clara-benchmark](https://github.com/rbrush/clara-benchmark) project, using [Criterium](https://github.com/hugoduncan/criterium) to benchmark a number of flows in both Clara and Drools.
 Some findings: